Broken-Admin/custom-emu/README.md

 # Trello

 * I have created a Trello at which I manage the project, please find it at [this link](https://trello.com/b/6rfrciPX/custom-emu-cpu).

+# Additional Documentation

+* Additional documentation about various features, structures, and implementations can be found in the `docs` folder.